 Good to know:

-If you do not have an Internet connection at home, you can still have access in an internet cafe.
+If you do not have an Internet connection at home, you can still get access in an internet cafe.
 You can find these in most major German cities.
-Some shops and call centers also offer Internet connection facilities.
+Some shops and call centres also offer Internet connection facilities.
 Connection rates usually vary according to the number of hours of use, ranging from € 1 to € 2.50 per hour.
 You can also subscribe if you intend to surf the Internet for more than 5 hours a day.